MIT-Omnipush/omnipush-metalearning-baselines/README.md

   * https://github.com/soobinseo/Attentive-Neural-Process and a couple modifications based on
   * https://github.com/deepmind/neural-processes

-## Comments or questions
-  For comments, questions or suggestions please email me at alet at mit dot edu.

 ## License and citation
 This code is provided under MIT license; if you used the code from this repo, consider citing the following papers.